Browser Configuration

 How to Verify

 After setup, visit Dns Leak Test.
 You should see servers from our encrypted upstreams - typically Cloudflare or Quad9, sometimes Google.
-If you see your ISP's DNS instead, the setup isn't active yet.
+If you see your ISP's DNS instead, the setup isn't active yet - the guide on how to fix a DNS leak walks through the common causes.

 ChromeOS (Chromebook)